 In 10th grade, you have a better understanding of what it takes to succeed in your extracurricular activity.
 With this understanding, you’ll need to work on determining your long-term plans and goals for your involvement in this activity.
 Is your goal to make the state finals?
 Will you aim to be elected class president?
 Whatever your ambitions, clear identification is key to staying on track.

 You may start having opportunities to take on leadership roles or positions that involve greater responsibility.
 If you feel prepared for these roles and are willing to invest the time, go for it!
-Learning leadership skills and handling responsibility now will reflect well upon you as you seek out higher-level positions in the future.
+Learning leadership skills in high school and handling responsibility now will reflect well upon you as you seek out higher-level positions in the future.

 In 10th grade, you’re also in a good position to think about spearheading an extracurricular of your own, inside or outside of school.
-You have some experience as a high-school student, but you still have multiple years of high school ahead in which to develop your group or extracurricular, build your involvement, and possibly even secure the future of the activity.
+You have some experience as a high school student, but you still have multiple years of high school ahead in which to develop your group or extracurricular, build your involvement, and possibly even secure the future of the activity.

 Starting your own extracurricular activity is a great way to show initiative, creativity, and leadership.
 It has the major benefit of allowing you to create an activity that’s perfectly suited to your needs and goals and thus contributes to your personal development.
-It also demonstrates to colleges that you’re willing to go above and beyond to take advantage of the opportunities about you, even if those opportunities are hard to find.
+It also demonstrates to colleges that you’re willing to go above and beyond to take advantage of the opportunities around you, even if those opportunities are hard to find.

 You might consider working to develop your school’s chapter of a larger existing organization, or you might start from scratch with a more original idea.
 Either way, if you’re interested in this path, get started early with finding an advisor, recruiting other interested students, and other necessary planning tasks.

-Becoming a member of extracurricular activities is a good thing, but remember, it involves much more than being in a group picture for the yearbook.
+Becoming a member of extracurricular activities is a good thing, but remember that it involves much more than being in a group picture for the yearbook.
 The quality of your involvement matters.
 When you list your activities on a resume for a future college or employment application, the people reading that resume will want to know what you actually accomplished.
 Be sure you have a good answer ready for them.

 Your guidance counselor should be able to help you find resources to keep you organized during this increasingly busy period of your life.
 If you’re feeling overwhelmed or worried about your schedule, speak to your teacher, guidance counselor, or parent sooner rather than later.
 They can help you to manage your workload better, extracurriculars included, before it has a major negative effect on your progress.